KaiShunWorldz/KaiShunWorldz.github.io/doc/LoadBalancers.md

 # Load Balancing

 ## NGINX as Load Balancer for Opensim Robust Services
-It is possible to use nginx as a very efficient HTTP load balancer to distribute traffic to several application servers and to improve performance, scalability and reliability of web applications with nginx.
+It is possible to use nginx as a very efficient HTTP load balancer to distribute traffic to several application servers and to improve performance, scalability and reliability of web applications with nginx.Since Robust services talk to each other using HTTP requests, we should be able to use NGINX as a load balancer.

 ### Load balancing methods
 The following load balancing mechanisms (or methods) are supported in nginx:

-- round-robin — requests to the application servers are distributed in a round-robin fashion,
+- *round-robin* — requests to the application servers are distributed in a round-robin fashion,
-- least-connected — next request is assigned to the server with the least number of active connections,
+- *least-connected* — next request is assigned to the server with the least number of active connections,
-- ip-hash — a hash-function is used to determine what server should be selected for the next request (based on the client’s IP address).
+- *ip-hash* — a hash-function is used to determine what server should be selected for the next request (based on the client’s IP address).

 Default load balancing configuration
 The simplest configuration for load balancing with nginx may look like the following: